If your loved one has cerebral palsy, it’s essential to understand how the condition may affect one’s posture.

 - Risks Associated with Poorly Managed Posture

 - How to Manage Compromised Posture Due to Cerebral Palsy

 How Cerebral Palsy Affects Posture

 The primary causes of compromised posture in individuals with CP are abnormal muscle tone and muscle imbalances.

 Similarly, high muscle tone may pull the body into abnormal postures.
 The longer an individual remains in a specific posture, the greater their risk of developing contractures.
-The body can get accustomed to consistently compromised posture, which can contribute to the development of long-term postural abnormalities.
+The body becomes accustomed to consistently compromised posture, which may contribute to the development of long-term postural abnormalities.

-Cerebral palsy is a developmental motor disabilty and compromised posture can significantly affect growth and development.
+Cerebral palsy is a developmental motor disability and compromised posture significantly affects growth and development.
 Therefore, it’s essential to seek early intervention for postural abnormalities.
-Up next, we’ll discuss early signs of compromised posture due to CP.
+Next, we’ll explain early signs of compromised posture due to CP.

 Early Signs of Compromised Posture in Individuals with CP

 Because individuals with cerebral palsy have an increased risk of developing abnormal posture, early identification and intervention are essential.